Student Bodies: Release

-Paramount Pictures, who had recently had significant commercial success with the slasher film Friday the 13th and the comedy Airplane! (both 1980), acquired distribution rights to Student Bodies, purchasing the film for $1.5 million.
+Paramount Pictures, which had recently had significant commercial success with the slasher film Friday the 13th and the comedy Airplane! (both 1980), acquired distribution rights to Student Bodies, purchasing the film for $1.5 million.
 The studio sought to capitalize on the audiences of both films, which were major box-office hits.
 Student Bodies was first released theatrically in cities on the U.S. west coast on August 7, 1981.
 It opened in New York City that fall on October 18, 1981.

 The film became a late-night cult favorite on cable after its theatrical release, appearing frequently on the Rhonda Shear-hosted USA Up All Night, as well as the network's USA Saturday Nightmares double feature series.

 Home media

 A DVD edition was released by Legend Films on June 3, 2008.
 Olive Films released the film on Blu-ray on August 25, 2015.
 The British distributor 88 Films released a Blu-ay in the United Kingdom on November 26, 2018.

-In August 2025, Terror Vision announced a forthcoming special edition 4K UHD Blu-ray set scheduled for release on October 25, 2025, licensed through Paramount Pictures.
+In August 2025, Terror Vision announced a forthcoming special edition 4K UHD Blu-ray set originally scheduled for release on October 25, 2025, licensed through Paramount Pictures.
+After numerous delays due to manufacturing issues, it was finally released on July 9, 2026.